Smoothieware/Smoothieware/README.md

 # Juicyware Overview
 Juicyware is a fork of [Smoothieware](https://github.com/Smoothieware/Smoothieware) that is supports the extended functionalities of [Juicyboard](http://plugg.ee), which is a modular robotics hardware platform based on NXP's LPC1769 processor.
-Compiling Juicyware goes exactly like compiling Smoothieware, NOTE: you must use GNU ARM toolchain 4.8 2014q1-20140314 for best compatibility results.
+Compiling Juicyware goes exactly like compiling Smoothieware.

+**NOTE: you must use GNU ARM toolchain 4.8 2014q1-20140314 for best compatibility results.**

 # Change Notes
 These are feature deviations between Smoothieware and Juicyware